210029073/employee_javafx/README.md

 ## Requirements
 - Java JDK 11 or later.
 - Eclipse IDE (Though it is recommeneded to use IntelliJ)
+- IntellIJ Community Edition or Ultimate Edition (Will work on both)
 - MySQL version 8.0.28 or later.

 ## Setup
-For setting up the database, please make sure that your database configuration and credentials matches <code>EmployeeDatabaseCollection.java</code> by making changes to the <code>EmployeeDatabaseCollection.java</code> class from <code>src/java/main/com/first/employee</code>.
+1) For setting up the database, please make sure that your database configuration and credentials matches <code>EmployeeDatabaseCollection.java</code> by making changes to the <code>EmployeeDatabaseCollection.java</code> class from <code>src/java/main/com/first/employee</code>.

 On MySQL simply type:
 <code>